Master of Science (MSc) Management Practice

 Delivery

-• A Level 8 primary undergraduate honours degree with a minimum Second-Class Second Division classification (2.2) from a recognised third level institution in any discipline who wish to specialise in the field of management, or
+• A Level 8 primary undergraduate honours degree with a minimum Second-Class Second Division classification (2.2) from a recognised third-level institution in any discipline, or

-• An equivalent professional qualification such as ACCA or CIMA will also be considered, or
+• An equivalent professional qualification such as ACCA or CIMA, or

 • An equivalent professional qualification attributed to the business sector.

-Applicants who do not have a Level 8 qualification at a 2.2 award level and who have at least 3 years’ work experience may also be considered through the college’s normal RPL procedures.
-Relevant professional experience may be taken into account and individuals will be assessed on a case-by-case basis through DBS RPL procedures
+Applicants who do not have a Level 8 qualification at a 2.2 award level but have at least 3 years of work experience may also be considered through the college’s normal RPL (Recognition of Prior Learning) procedures.
+In these cases, relevant professional experience is taken into account, and individuals are assessed on a case-by-case basis.

 Student Testimonial

-"Smaller institutes can have an organized focus on each candidate providing unlimited access over the various resources offered...
+"Smaller institutes can have an organised focus on each candidate providing unlimited access over the various resources offered...
 I personally feel that DBS is one of them.

 All the lectures are focused on ongoing topics around the world and based on interactive session rather than monotonous theoretical lectures.
 My favourite module was HRM taught by professor David Wallace.
 He is an excellent professor with in-depth knowledge about the subject.